Russ Harvey Consulting - Computer and Internet Services

 Windows 10 Security

 Microsoft boasts that Windows 10 is the most secure ever.
 At the very minimum this requires a fully-updated Windows 10 system with Microsoft's Windows Security enabled.
+Of course, that claim is now being made about Windows 11:

 Windows 11 is also secure by design, with new built-in security technologies that will add protection from the chip to the cloud, while enabling productivity and new experiences.
 Windows 11 provides a Zero Trust-ready operating system to protect data and access across devices.